stephenikuomola/health-hero/README.md

 <div align="center">
   <img src="./assets/images/logo.svg" />
   <h2 align="center">Health Hero</h2>
-  Health Hero is a landing page which has a BMI calculator incorporated in it where users can calculate their BMI based on which ever unit they like between metric and imperial. <br />
+  Health Hero is a landing page with a BMI calculator incorporated where users can calculate their BMI based on whichever unit they like between metric and imperial. <br />
   Responsive for all devices using HTML, CSS and JavaScript.
   <br />